 “I bet you all think we shag sheep too?
 Good grief boys.
 You didn’t believe we’d actually shoot the cow then feed it to you?
 We like to do that for our lowland visitors to show that we highlanders have a sense of humour.
 Shoot the gun, not shag the sheep, that is.”

 “No,” said Dougal, “that one we’ll carve tomorrow.”

-Within minutes, we were like a pack of sexy, cowboy boot wearing hyenas, baw deep in the freshest, tastiest and bloodiest meat from the nearby savannah of Sutherland.
+Within minutes, like a pack of sexy, cowboy boot wearing hyenas, we were baw deep in the freshest, tastiest and bloodiest meat imaginable.

 What a place!
 And don’t worry, Deke got a lovely fish dish.
 These guys really went out of their way to make us feel welcome.
 So, if it is rock they want, then it is rock they shall have.